MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 ms.collection: virtual-agent
 ---

-# Configure the demo website and add the bot to your live website
+# Configure the demo website amd add the bot to your live website or Power Apps portal

 When publishing the bot to the web, you can publish to a prebuilt demo website (which you can use to share the bot with your teammates and stakeholders) and to your own live website.